PhaserEditor2D/PhaserEditor/docs/canvas.rst

 The Quick Outline window
 ~~~~~~~~~~~~~~~~~~~~~~~~

-In addition there is the Quick Outline window.
+In addition, there is the Quick Outline window.
 It is opened by the user with the key sequence ``Ctrl+O``.
-The object selected by the user is focused in the scene, so it can be used as a search tool too.
+The object selected by the user is focused on the scene, so it can be used as a search tool too.

-This quick window is very useful when the scene left panel is hidden to gain on space.
+This quick window is very useful when the scene left panel is hidden to gain in space.

 .. image:: images/CanvasQuickOutline.png
 	:alt: Quick outline window.